Ph.D. in American Studies

 Structured PhD Program “Life Sciences – Life Writing”

 In addition to individual doctoral study, candidates can also attain their doctorates in structured PhD programs resembling those in Anglo-American countries.
 A team of supervisors is responsible for supervising doctoral candidates.
 The program offers a curriculum of accompanying courses which are interdisciplinary in focus and promote the acquisition of “soft skills” and additional qualifications.
 The systematic and intensive supervision offered in our program “Life Sciences – Life Writing” allows candidates to complete their doctoral studies within three to four years.
 Please refer to the program’s website for more information and contacts.

 For individual doctoral studies we offer a dual degree in American Studies jointly supported by Johannes Gutenberg-University Mainz and Georgia State University, Atlanta.
 The three-year program includes a mutual student exchange for 12 months as well as full integration in course work and teaching in the academic programs of both universities.
 The program is fully funded by both departments and is open to all graduate students who have earned a Master’s degree in American Studies.
 For application procedures please contact Professors Alfred Hornung and Oliver Scheiding.

-Besides, PhD candidates can participate in the following exchange programs (10-12 months):
+In addition, PhD candidates can participate in the following exchange programs (10-12 months):